rthurston1/Team01-Web-Application-Cherish/team/m2/features.md

 **Assigned to**: TBD

-## User Profile Sync
+## User Profiles

 The user will be able to create a user profile that saves their mood rating progress.
+The user will be able to change profiles.

 **Assigned to**: TBD